 It’s important to know which type of LBD a person has, both to tailor treatment to particular symptoms and to understand how the disease will likely progress.
 Clinicians and researchers use the “1-year rule” to diagnose which form of LBD a person has.
 If cognitive symptoms appear within a year of movement problems, the diagnosis is dementia with Lewy bodies.
 If cognitive problems develop more than a year after the onset of movement problems, the diagnosis is Parkinson’s disease dementia.

-Regardless of the initial symptoms, over time all people with LBD will develop similar symptoms due to the presence of Lewy bodies in the brain.
+Regardless of the initial symptoms, over time people with LBD often develop similar symptoms due to the presence of Lewy bodies in the brain.
 But there are some differences.
 For example, dementia with Lewy bodies may progress more quickly than Parkinson’s disease dementia.

-Dementia with Lewy bodies is often hard to diagnose because its early symptoms may resemble those of Alzheimer’s or Parkinson’s disease.
+Dementia with Lewy bodies is often hard to diagnose because its early symptoms may resemble those of Alzheimer’s, Parkinson’s disease, or a psychiatric illness.
 As a result, it is often misdiagnosed or missed altogether.
 As additional symptoms appear, it is often easier to make an accurate diagnosis.

 The good news is that doctors are increasingly able to diagnose LBD earlier and more accurately as researchers identify which symptoms help distinguish it from similar disorders.